DataTalksClub/datatalksclub.github.io/_courses/2021-winter-ml-zoomcamp.md

     A: Yes!
 We'll cover some linear algebra in the course, but in general, there will be very few formulas, mostly code.
   - Q: How long will the sessions be?
     A: Not longer than one hour each.
+  - Q: I filled the form, but haven't received a confirmation email.
+Is it normal?
+    A: Yes.
+We process the sign-ups once per week.
+To make sure you don't miss anything, join the <a href="https://app.slack.com/client/T01ATQK62F8/C0288NJ5XSA" target="_blank"><code>#course-ml-zoomcamp</code></a>
+       channel.

 partners: